datacommonsorg/docsite/custom_dc/build_image.md

 To upload and deploy the container to the Cloud, see [Deploy a custom instance to Google Cloud](/custom_dc/deploy_cloud.html) for procedures.

-## Run the container with the local SQLite database
+## Run the custom services container locally

 Start the services using the locally built repo.
 If you have made changes to any of the UI components (or directories), be sure to map the `custom` directories (or alternative directories) to the Docker `workspace` directory.